thomasjames145/LagomREADME/README.md

 ![Lagom](https://raw.githubusercontent.com/thomasfrandsen01/logo/main/lagomlogo.jpg)
 ## Preface

 'Lagom' translates to just the right amount in Scandinavian culture.
 I believe that is what I have done here.
 This is a vanilla plus styled list based off of Skyrim Modding Essentials and modeled after AVO and Nolvus.
 My goal was to completely modernize the graphics, overhaul animations and combat, and add as much lore friendly content as possible (still going to work on that).
 Mods like ESO Imports, LotD, Bruma, and many others help me in doing so.
 This is a very rough version that is not complete, I have barely spent time in the world so I am not for sure of any bugs.
-Any bugs, glitches, missing textures, anything out of place or etc. could be, with great apprecation, reported in my discord which I will link.
+Any bugs, glitches, missing textures, anything out of place or etc. could be, with great apprecation, reported in my discord which I will link [here](https://discord.gg/nYWjDEcb56).
 Thank you!

 **Anniversay Edition is required**